chenbinkg/dtis-pipeline/README.md

 ### For the Scientists

+The intention of the `data_upload.sh` script is to upload local files to S3.
+The files should only pertain to one particular ship cruise (voyage).

 1. **Run the Bash script, with dryrun**.
 Start with running this Bash command:
 ```
 NIWA_DRY_RUN=true NIWA_ENVIRONMENT=testing \